polterguy/polterguy.github.io/plugins/magic.node/index.md

 The `GetHyperlambdaAsString` above could for instance load Hyperlambda from a file, retrieve it from your network, or some other way retrieve a snippet of Hyperlambda text.
 The `HyperlambdaParser.Parse` parts above will return your Hyperlambda as its `Node` equivalent.
-The `Parser` class also have an overloaded constructor for taking a `Stream` instead of a `string`.
+The `Parser` class also has an overloaded constructor for taking a `Stream` instead of a `string`.

 **Notice** - The `Node` returned above will be a root node, wrapping all nodes found in your